PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--interfaceIp` (string): The IP address this switch will use for layer 3 routing on this VLAN or subnet.
 This cannot be the same as the switch's management IP.
 - `--multicastRouting` (string): Enable multicast support if, multicast routing between VLANs is required.
 Options are, 'disabled', 'enabled' or 'IGMP snooping querier'.
 - `--vlanId` (integer): The VLAN this routed interface is on.
 VLAN must be between 1 and 4094.
+- `--defaultGateway` (string): The next hop for any traffic that isn't going to a directly connected subnet or over a static route.
+This IP address must exist in a subnet with a routed interface.
 - `--ospfSettings` (object): The OSPF routing settings of the interface.
+- `--ipv6` (object): The IPv6 settings of the interface.

 ##### Example: